subscribe ~ e-book ~ kindle/paperback/hardcover ~ table of contents

 In the spring of 1971, the campus shut down.
 Anti-war protests had reached a pitch that made normal academic operations impossible.
 Finals were cancelled.
 Everyone passed.
 The administration essentially threw up its hands and sent us home.

-I walked away from Penn and never went back.
 Not in anger, exactly, and not in triumph.
 More the way you leave a party that stopped being fun hours ago — quietly, without saying goodbye, already thinking about what comes next.

 What came next was the question.
 I was twenty years old, had no degree, no plan, no money of my own, and a father whose vision for my future — Harvard, graduate school, politics or the Church — had been so thoroughly rejected that the two of us could barely sustain a phone conversation.